example42/puppetguide-slides/PuppetMatters/Cover/Cover.md

 It's about:

+- How to choose the components of a Puppet architecture
+- Understanding the Puppet DSL
+- How to choose, integrate, use and write modules
 - How to perform common tasks with Puppet
-- How to choose, integrate, use and write modules
 - How to classify nodes and organize code and data
 - How to manage interdependencies across nodes